badrex/African-ASR/README.md

 # African-ASR

-Build CTC-based Automatic Speech Recognition (ASR) Systems for African languages.
+Develop Automatic Speech Recognition (ASR) Systems for African languages by fine-tuning multilingual speech models using CTC loss .
 This repository provides training scripts and configurations to build ASR models using [🤗 Hugging Face Transformers](https://huggingface.co/transformers/) and related libraries.

 ---